How to stay healthy on the road

 - Scissors, tweezers, bandages, bactericidal court plaster

-Remember these are the general health tips, they are not a replacement for consultation with your personal physician, when personal health issues can be discussed based on your medical history.
+Remember these are the general health tips, they are not a replacement for consultation with your personal physician.
+Discuss your personal health issues according to health records.